-As described in section 5.1, we will try to keep all participants in the study until the last participant has completed the 48-week visit.
+As described in section 5.1, we will try to keep all participants in the study until the last participant has completed the 12-week visit in the RCT.
+Participants who consent to join the OLE will be followed for up to a further 76 weeks.
 Each participant has the right to withdraw at any time.
 In addition, the investigator may withdraw the participant from treatment with adalimumab/placebo if continuation is considered not to be in the best interests of the participant, e.g. following a SAE or pregnancy.
 Participants must also stop treatment with adalimumab/placebo after a maximum of two treatment switches (see section 5.1).
 In all instances of stopping treatment with adalimumab/placebo we will request that participants continue to attend the scheduled research visits so that the relevant data can be collected.
 All data and samples collected will be analysed and stored unless a participant expressly requests that his/her data or samples be destroyed.